ntasfi/PyGame-Learning-Environment/docs/index.rst

 PLE: A Reinforcement Learning Environment
 =====================================================================

 **PyGame Learning Environment (PLE)** is a learning environment, mimicking the Arcade Learning Environment interface, allowing a quick start to Reinforcement Learning in Python.
-It focuses on allowing the practitioner to focus on the design of models and experiments.
+The goal of PLE is allow practitioners to focus design of models and experiments instead of environment design.

 PLE has only been tested with **Python 2.7.6**.